 Lawrence honors the refund, cancelation, and withdrawal policies of our partner institutions.
 Once a student accepts placement in a program, the program provider begins preparations for their participation.
 If, after a student commits to a program, they withdraw or do not participate, most program providers hold the individual student accountable for some to all of the costs incurred on their behalf.
 Students should make themselves aware of these policies of the organization providing their program.

 In an effort to promote off-campus study, financial assistance is available to students who wish to participate in one of Lawrence's affiliated or sponsored off-campus programs and who have demonstrated financial need.
 Merit scholarships, music scholarships, and tuition exchange benefits will not be applied to off-campus study programs, but need-based grants and loans are applicable to all Lawrence-sponsored and Lawrence-affiliated programs.
-In 2014-15, the maximum Lawrence grant that may be applied is $5,600 for any one-semester or one-term program and $11,200 for any one-year program.
+Need-based grants and loans may be applicable to Lawrence sponsored and approved programs.

 Any student who will need financial assistance to be able to afford an off-campus study program is encouraged to submit the Free Application for Federal Student Aid (FAFSA) as early as possible during the year preceding their proposed program.
 Even those not qualifying for need-based aid may wish to absorb the incremental expense through either an unsubsidized Stafford Student Loan or a parental PLUS loan and are thus encouraged to submit the FAFSA.